cd-op/repo/README.md

 - random, possibly reusable scripts;
 - possibly reusable configs;
-- go code, if distributing such code in go-open or go-free two modules doesn't make sense;
+- go code, if distributing such code in go-open or go-free doesn't make sense;
 - all code written in other languages.